aroulin/yaos/README.md

-# yaos
+# YAOS
-Yet Another Operating System
+*YAOS* (standing for *Yet Another Operating System*) is a kernel built from scratch.

 ## Goal
 Implement a simple & portable kernel

+## Philosophy
+- Avoid tutorials, do the work yourself.
+- Understand the internals.
+- Keep It Simple Stupid.

 ## Steps
 1. Hello World bootsector